Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/billing/managing-your-license-for-github-enterprise/syncing-license-usage-between-github-enterprise-server-and-github-enterprise-cloud.md

 ---
 title: Syncing license usage between GitHub Enterprise Server and GitHub Enterprise Cloud
-intro: 'You can sync license usage from {% data variables.product.prodname_ghe_server %} to {% data variables.product.prodname_ghe_cloud %} to view all license usage across your enterprise in one place and ensure that people with accounts in both environments only consume one user license.'
+intro: "You can sync license usage from {% data variables.product.prodname_ghe_server %} to {% data variables.product.prodname_ghe_cloud %} to view all license usage across your enterprise in one place and ensure that people with accounts in both environments only consume one user license."
-permissions: 'Enterprise owners can sync license usage between enterprise accounts on {% data variables.product.prodname_ghe_server %} and {% data variables.product.prodname_ghe_cloud %}.'
+permissions: "Enterprise owners can sync license usage between enterprise accounts on {% data variables.product.prodname_ghe_server %} and {% data variables.product.prodname_ghe_cloud %}."
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Enterprise